-- VT constructed 161 doors with a quarter sliced, A Grade, Cherry veneers.
+- VT manufactured 161 doors with quarter-sliced, A-Grade, cherry veneers.

-To provide students with a strong foundation for tomorrow's jobs, the design team developed the building to support the Science, Technology, Engineering, Math (STEM) and outdoor learning curriculum.
-Along with engagement, technology and the environment, another key area of focus was occupant safety.
-With the help of VT's doors with 90-minute fire-ratings, the life-safety requirements for the school district were met.
+To provide students with a strong foundation for tomorrow's jobs, the design team developed the building to support the Science, Technology, Engineering, and Math (STEM) outdoor learning curriculum.
+Along with engagement, technology, and the environment, another key area of focus was occupant safety.
+With the help of VT's doors with 90-minute fire ratings, the safety requirements for the school district were met.

 VT provided over 160 doors for the new Katherine Johnson Magnet Technology Academy.
-A variety of doors with unique specifications were manufactured for this project including: non-rated doors and 90-minute rated doors, doors with particleboard, structural composite lumber, and fire-rated cores.
-All of the doors feature quarter sliced, A grade, cherry veneers with a clear finish.
-The doors feature components that are FSC Certified and veneer faces that are sourced from a FSC controlled source, helping to contribute to LEED certification.
+A variety of doors with unique specifications were manufactured for this project including non-rated doors and 90-minute rated doors, doors with particleboard, structural composite lumber, and fire-rated cores.
+All of the doors feature quarter sliced, A-grade, cherry veneers with a clear finish.
+The doors feature components that are FSC certified and veneer faces that are sourced from an FSC controlled source, helping to contribute to LEED certification.